Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 If you long to be welcomed with no judgment and no questions into a calm, clean environment -- perhaps even have a private bathroom, as MonasteryStays.com promises -- religious housing is for you.
 Many even welcome children with open arms, often having larger rooms set aside for families.

 Your room will be clean and functional.
 If you want luxury, look elsewhere.
 Same goes if your kids are hellions, accustomed to running up and down halls screaming at the top of their lungs.
-Also, if you're a late-owl who likes to party into the wee hours, chances are you'll miss curfew and be locked out.
+Also, if you're a night owl who likes to party into the wee hours, chances are you'll miss curfew and be locked out.

 Though they're commonly known as "youth" hostels, this form of accommodation can be ideal for budget travelers of any age.
 Even if you're not up for the cheapest option -- a bed in a shared dorm -- you can often get a basic private room at a hostel for significantly less than the cost of a low-end hotel.

 Hostels are perfect for the unscheduled traveler or backpacker, and for those who like an adventure -- read: those who don't mind plenty of company.
+They often have communal kitchens for those interested in making their own meals.

 Sleeping in someone's spare bedroom or on the living room couch is by far one of the cheapest ways to travel.
 In many cases, it's free, and it's also a great way to meet locals.
 You can organize a homestay through long-established hospitality networks like Servas International, or check out sites like CouchSurfing.com.
 For more information, see our guide to Homestays and Farmstays.